Effective dynamics of qubit networks via phase-covariant quantum ensembles: Phase-covariance on average from disordered Hamiltonians

 Given the collection of disjoint qubit pairs, and the associated 2-qubit unitary channels, it is possible to construct their ensemble averages.
 Both averages will be non-unitary, since convex combinations of unitary channels may be non-unitary.
 This provides a useful means to efficiently simulate non-unitary evolution \cite{Cleve:2016dgx}.
 If each pair is assumed to be in the same uncorrelated 2-qubit state, the following non-unitary ensemble averaged 2-qubit dynamical map may be defined

-At this point we have a physical representation of the sort of noisy Hamiltonians that have appeared in numerous works.
+At this point we have a physical representation of the sort of noisy, or disordered, Hamiltonians that have the same structure but with couplings drawn from some distribution.
 Now conceptually we may view the the previous ensemble as an instantiation of some noise distribution over Hamiltonian parameters.
 Therefore in the limit of large $N_{\rm CL}$ the network average is equivalent to

 where we have dropped the superscripts on $H_{\rm XX}$ to emphasis the conceptual difference with the network of clusters.

 Now instead of considering a disorder distribution directly over the parameters in the Hamiltonian, we consider the distributions directly over its eigenvalues and eigenvectors.
 That is, we take the fundamental parameters to be those on the left hand side of Eq.(\ref{eq:Heigen}), e.g. $h$ (from $h_{12})$, $\omega$, and $\phi$, rather than $(h_{1},h_{2},J_{\perp})$.
 This approach allows for a closer connection to the dynamical map components.
 For example, the following component